lumi-a/masters-thesis/thesis.typ

 We could --instead of searching for lists of numbers-- search for _short descriptions_ of lists of numbers, i.e. we search for short _python-code_ generating a list of numbers.
 While plain lists of numbers encode symmetric and structured instances just the same way as any other instances, python-code almost always produces symmetric and structured instances, assuming we avoid #raw(block: false, lang: "py", "import random") and hard-coding lists of numbers.

 #example[
-  An instance in the lower-bound construction by @bestFitAbsoluteRatio[p:] can be expressed via hardcoded numbers:
+  An instance in the lower-bound construction given by @bestFitAbsoluteRatio[p:] to prove that Best-Fit has approximation-ratio $1.7$, can be expressed via these hardcoded numbers:
   #figure(
     text(0.5em, box(fill: white.darken(2%), stroke: gray + 0.1em, radius: 0.25em, inset: 0.5em)[```py
     items = [